-In recent years, substantial theoretical~\cite{Heyl2013,Heyl2019,Marino2022,Li2022} and experimental~\cite{Jurcevic2017,Zhang2017DPT} progress has been achieved in understanding emergent behaviour of isolated quantum systems out of equilibrium.
+In recent years, substantial theoretical~\cite{Heyl2013, Heyl2019, Marino2022, Li2022} and experimental~\cite{Jurcevic2017, Zhang2017DPT} progress has been achieved in understanding emergent behavior of isolated quantum systems out of equilibrium.
 In this context, non-equilibrium many-body systems can be investigated by measuring quantum dynamics after a quench~\cite{calabrese2011}, namely after a change of the Hamiltonian parameters that is much faster than the typical energy scales in the system---which is routinely performed in AMO (atomic, molecular, and optical) systems.

-Although such dynamics are extremely complex in general, one would expect that macroscopic observables after a short time become insensitive to the microscopic details~\cite{sachdev2011}.
-In particular, in the vicinity of a phase transition, the dynamics should give rise to universal critical behaviour which leads to scale-invariant spatio-temporal correlations with universal exponents~\cite{Paraj2020}.
-In general, universal non-equilibrium phenomena are relevant far beyond the scope of AMO and condensed matter physics, including chemistry, biology and even sociology~\cite{Haken1975}.
-Examples ranging from glassy transitions seen in polymers, colloidal gels, and spin glasses~\cite{Li2021} to symmetry-breaking transitions in the Universe after the `Big Bang'~\cite{ZUREK1996} all exhibit non-equilibrium critical behaviour.
+Although quench dynamics are extremely complex in general, one would expect that macroscopic observables, after a short time, become insensitive to the microscopic details~\cite{sachdev2011}.
+In particular, in the vicinity of a phase transition, the dynamics should give rise to universal critical behavior which leads to scale-invariant spatio-temporal correlations with universal exponents~\cite{Paraj2020}.
+Notably, we show that non-equilibrium critical phenomena can emerge in the context of quench dynamics in one-dimensional systems with long-range interactions.
+In general, universal non-equilibrium phenomena are relevant far beyond the scope of AMO and condensed matter physics, including chemistry, biology, and even sociology~\cite{Stankovski2017}.
+Examples ranging from glassy transitions seen in polymers, colloidal gels, and spin glasses~\cite{Li2021} to symmetry-breaking transitions in the Universe after the `Big Bang'~\cite{ZUREK1996} all exhibit non-equilibrium critical behavior.